 - Growth in connected vehicle capabilities, especially real-time data sharing with government.
 This is being driven in part by NHTSA suggestions for Vehicle to Vehicle (V2V) communications.
 This is key to integrating the nomadic workers mobile technologies into the broader mesh networks they encounter in their travels.

 - Greater real-time citizen interaction with government through personal wireless devices.
-This will be driven by an enhanced user experience as a result of new government-citizen collaborative tools, including real-time video and data sharing and base-level artificial intelligence.
+This will be driven by an enhanced user experience as a result of new government-citizen collaborative tools, including real-time video and data sharing and artificial intelligence.
 This will help nomadic workers connect quickly for key government services.

 - Adoption of smart city requirements into municipal codes.
 From the number of trees and shrubs to square footage of glass fronting streets, communities already require certain minimums for new construction.
 As WiFi continues to grow in recognition as a necessary utility, minimums for bandwidth, access, security, and linkage into a larger city-wide fabric will become standard code.